soulesjms/obsidian/DND/The Flying City Campaign/Mind Playground Blah.md

 Is Teleportation between the ground and city allowed?
 - Similar answer to the above question about flying, but even less common.
 Flying is one thing, teleportation is even harder/rarer.
 Falling?
 - Yes, falling is a very simple, very quick way to the ground, AKA death.
+If there are ways of getting to the ground safely... then also yes.
+Featherfall?
 Can the PCs be allowed to leave the city?
 - Yes, but will be discouraged.
 I don't want the PCs to just leave the city right away.
 If they do...
-I'll need to plan a little bit ahead for that. ==TODO: come up with a plan for if PCs leave city and fall.==
+I'll need to plan a little bit ahead for that. ==TODO: come up with a plan for if PCs leave city and/or fall.==
 What about a reeeeeeallly long rope?
 - I imagine this city being at least a couple thousand feet in the air... not sure a rope would work anyway.
 Can you see the ground?